Mayang (term)

-Mayang is a term used by the Manipuri in Manipur to refer to non-Manipuri Indians, especially the speakers of Hindustani language and Bengali people But historically the term has been used to denote the Bishnupriya Manipuris and Bengalis, who are considered by Meiteis to be outsiders in Manipur.
-The term was later casually used to denote 'foreigner' during the militancy in Manipur, which effectively translated to Indians from outside the state.
+Mayang is a term used by Manipuri in Manipur to refer to non-Manipuri Indians, especially Hindustani speakers and Bengali people.
+Historically the term denoted Bishnupriya Manipuris and Bengalis, who are considered by Meiteis to be outsiders.
+The term later casually denoted 'foreigner' during the militancy in Manipur, which encompassed Indians from outside the state.
 Indians in general and Bengalis in particular became the targets of attacks.
 According to journalist Kishalay Bhattacharjee, the term is synonymous to Dkhar in Meghalaya.

 Usage

-The term is used for who are not from Manipuri.
-It is a term which means foreigner in Manipuri dialect.
+The term is used for people who are not from Manipuri and means foreigner in Manipuri dialect.